belgianmobileid/doc/Forgerock/forgerock.md

 ## Prerequisites

 This integration relies on the ForgeRock Social Provider Handler Node which is available in ForgeRock Platform 7 and assumes integration between AM and IDM has been configured.
+Please, refer to <button type="button"><a href="https://backstage.forgerock.com/docs/platform/7.2/platform-self-service/social-registration.html" target="blank">Forgerock Social Authentication chapter</a></button>.

 * A Forgerock account/subscription.
 If you don't have a subscription, please contact Forgerock at https://www.forgerock.com/contact
 * A Forgerock tenant that is linked to your forgerock subscription.